telvarost/MiscTweaks-StationAPI/README.md

 # MiscTweaks StationAPI Edition for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that changes the stair recipes to craft 6 stairs.
+A StationAPI mod for Minecraft Beta 1.7.3 that tweaks random things that did not fit in my other mods such as allowing stairs recipe output to be changed.

 **If you're looking for graphical fixes and some QoL see:** https://github.com/telvarost/FinalBeta-StationAPI